Strongly Rigid Flows: Basic Definitions and Results

 \br All equicontinuous semiflows are strongly rigid.
 Thus,

 {$\EQ \ \text{semiflows} \ \subsetneqq \ \SR \ \text{semiflows}$} \er

 \br Note that strongly rigid semiflows need not be distal.
 An easy example is an aymptotic, equicontinuous semiflow.
 Thus, the identity need not be a minimal idempotent in the enveloping semigroup of a strongly rigid semiflow.
-Here minimal idempotents could also be constant mappings (say in case of equicontinuous, proximal semiflows). \er
+Here minimal idempotents could also be constant mappings (say for an equicontinuous, proximal semiflow). \er

+\br Note that a finite product of $\SR$ semiflows will also be $\SR$ and a factor of $\SR$ semiflow will be $\SR$.
+The proof will be exactly on lines of that for flows. \er

 We skip any discussion in general on strongly rigid semiflows and concentrate on the case of distal semiflows.